Internships are a great way to build skills, gain experience and a first-hand look at occupations.

 Follow up within a couple weeks after applying for a position to ask:

-» What is the status of my application?
+» What is the status of my application and timeline for hiring?

 » Can I provide any additional materials or information?